 by Guest on Jan 23, 2010

-With more and more people spending time indoors working, the desire to return to the outdoors has really hit big.
-Even if you live in the city, you can bring the outdoors to your home with garden planters or may be a nice trellis or a set of wind chimes!
+With more and more people spending time indoors working, the desire to return to the outdoors has hit big.
+Even if you live in the city, you can bring the outdoors to your home with garden planters or maybe a nice trellis or a set of wind chimes!
 Yesterday's plastic industrial flower pots have given way to the beautiful and practical decorative planters of today.
-So thinking big, is not out of line when you think outdoor decorating.
-You can have style and functionality in something as practical as outdoor flower, plants, herb and Garden planters!
+So thinking big is not out of line when you think of outdoor decorating.
+You can have style and functionality in something as practical as outdoor flowers, plants, herbs, and Garden planters!

 CONTAINER INVADERS: When you grow your produce in wooden planters, weed control is much easier.
 By starting out with container soil, you eliminate unwanted seeds from the beginning.
 Some travel in the air or by birds, but pulling those unwanted weeds out of outdoor planter pots is much easier than pulling weeds out of beds, and your back will love it too.
 If one of your vegetable planters has some weeds in it, chances are your other vegetable planters won't since it is harder for weeds to travel across outdoor planter pots.
 Mint and rosemary are examples of herbs that will easily take over a garden plot, but can be controlled and managed if grown in vegetable planters

 Three Places to Spend Money on the Exterior of Your Home

 When you have the exterior of your home remodeled, you are investing, time, energy and convenience into the project and you want to make sure that...

 When to Use a Brush, Roller or Sponge Brush

 Brushes are a good choice for painting trim and woodwork.
 They are also useful for cutting in the edges around the top and bottom edges and corners...

 Homemade Headboards-Make an Upholstered or Wooden Headboard